7B-Things/braille-signage-generator/README.md

-**PLEASE NOTE:** This repo has moved, and the one here may be archived or deleted at a later time.
+**PLEASE NOTE:** This repo has moved, and the one here may has been archived.
 The new location is [here](https://codeberg.org/7BIndustries/braille-label-generator).

 # braille-signage-generator